camilledaguin/uqload-downloader-python/README.md

 This project is licensed under the terms of the **GNU General Public License v3.0**.
 See the [LICENSE](LICENSE) file for full details.
+Thanks to Camille Daguin for fix 404 HTTP Bad Request Error.

 ---